apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/plugin.md

 The project created by the IDE contains sample code for a memory plugin.
 You may replace or modify these files to include your own functionality.

-- ***name*_js.hpp**: C++ header for the JNEXT code.
+- `*name*_js.hpp`: C++ header for the JNEXT code.

-- ***name*_js.cpp**: C++ code for JNEXT.
+- `*name*_js.cpp`: C++ code for JNEXT.

-The native interface for the JNEXT extension can be viewed in the plugin header file located in the public folder of your project.
+The native interface for the JNEXT extension can be viewed in the plugin header file located in the public directory of your project.
 It also contains constants and utility functions that can be used in your native code.
 Your plugin must be derived from JSExt which is defined in plugin.h.
 That is, you must implement the following class:

     class JSExt
     {